PreMiD/Presences/.github/CONTRIBUTING.md

 - The file structure must be clean and managed, do not include files which are not specified. (for e.g., vscode and git folders, image and text files, etc.)
 - You need to have a proper file structure, drafts are **not** allowed.
 - Presences for websites with (`.onion` TLDs) or websites with free domains/hosts (for e.g., `.TK` [all free Freenom domains], `.RF`, `GD`, etc) are **not** permitted, exceptions can be made if a proof is presented showing that they paid for the domain.
+- The domain of the presence must be at least 2 months old.
 - Presence that target internal browser pages (like Chrome Web Store, `chrome://`, `about:` pages, etc) are **not** allowed as they require an experimental flag to be enabled on the user's end and could potentially cause damage to their browsers.
 - Presences with support for only a single subdomain will **not** be permitted, as they may seem broken for other pages (like the homepage), exceptions can be made for the policy and contact pages (content that isn't used often) or sites where the other content is unrelated. (for e.g., wikia pages)
 - Presences for online radios are only allowed if the radio has at least 100 weekly listeners and 15 concurrent.